franklinchou/learnings/git/README.md

 1. `git checkout -b <branch> origin/<branch>` Create a new local branch that tracks a remote.
 (Note: This command does _not_ fetch updates from `origin`.)

-2. `git branch --track <local> origin/<remote>` Set up new local branch to track remote (with the same name).
-If a local branch with a _different_ name is desired simply create a new branch set the upstream.
-Note: This will _not_ switch to the newly created branch.
+2. `git branch --track <local> origin/<remote>` Create a new local branch to track remote.
+Note: This will fail if the branch name already exists.
+This will _not_ switch to the newly created branch.
 To track a remote branch _and_ switch to it, issue: `git checkout -b --track <local> origin/<remote>`.

 ## Local out of sync with remote